 National Certified Counselor, accredited by the National Board for Certified Counselors

 My clients are often creatives (artists, writers, musicians), come from marginalized identities/communities (BIPOC, LGBTQIA+, neurodivergent), and are young adults (Millennials, Gen Z).
 Regardless of what labels you use, if you've found yourself "othered" throughout your life, this might be a space for you.

 Creativity and creative blocks

-I also work with other common issues:
+In addition, I work with other common issues:

 Adjustment issues/life changes